Devayani (dancer): Personal life

-Devayani's long time partner was M. M. Kohli, former Indian Administrative Service secretary of India, who died in 2015.
+Devayani's long time partner and husband was Late M. M. Kohli, former Indian Administrative Service secretary of India, who died in 2015.

 Awards, honours and recognition

 Special distinctions

 She was invited by the Arts Council of England as artist-in-residence, to promote Indian dance and culture in 1990, at the Newcastle upon Tyne National Dance Agency.

 Devayani performed for the United Nations' Day in New Delhi in 1981, India's Republic Day Celebrations in Germany in 1981, Pandit Jawaharlal Nehru's Birth Centenary in France, Denmark, and Germany in 1989, a function held to celebrate the Birthday of the Queen of Denmark in New Delhi in 1990, and the 50th Anniversary of India's Independence in Greece in 1998.

 Devayani was an active member of the International Dance Council (CID), UNESCO from 2003 to 2007.

 In the media

 Devayani was given a full page coverage in Time and Newsweek in addition to 70 other international magazines for the "Real People" campaign of the Ministry of Tourism of India.

 Films of Devayani's performances have been broadcast by the BBC, Tyne Tees Television, ITV (U.K.), Zee T.V., Asianet T.V.
 (U.K., Europe, U.S.), FR3 (France), Net (Greece), and Indian T.V.
 Network.